0xKourama/CAT-Reloaded-Cyber-Security-Cirlcle-Road-Map/README.md

 **-  “Learning  difficulties”:**

-How you study books and references, you must know that many difficulties will confront you with everything you learn, so you should not be bored or unable to do what you must do.
+🔴 How you study books and references, you must know that many difficulties will confront you with everything you learn, so you should not be bored or unable to do what you must do.

-You must know that you will stop a lot and you will not understand too much, but you must return and resist
+🔴 You must know that you will stop a lot and you will not understand too much, but you must return and resist

-**You must write and practice for everything you learn so that you do not get lost from you, either in your hand or in a text file on your personal computer.
+**🔴 You must write and practice for everything you learn so that you do not get lost from you, either in your hand or in a text file on your personal computer.
 Massive practice .**

 📌 2.
 This stage is for those **who will pass the Entry Level.**